Laharah/redlist/README.md

 [RED]list requires python 3.6+.

 [RED]list also expects you to have a populated [Beets](https://beets.io) library.
-[RED]list will use it to find and match your music files.
+It will use it to find and match your music files.

 To install simply run: